OpenEvalProject/evals/manuscripts/elife-08716/v2/manuscript.md

 ## Abstract

-10.7554/eLife.08716.001 The adaptive prokaryotic immune system CRISPR-Cas provides RNA-mediated protection from invading genetic elements.
+The adaptive prokaryotic immune system CRISPR-Cas provides RNA-mediated protection from invading genetic elements.
 The fundamental basis of the system is the ability to capture small pieces of foreign DNA for incorporation into the genome at the CRISPR locus, a process known as Adaptation, which is dependent on the Cas1 and Cas2 proteins.
 We demonstrate that Cas1 catalyses an efficient trans-esterification reaction on branched DNA substrates, which represents the reverse- or disintegration reaction.
 Cas1 from both Escherichia coli and Sulfolobus solfataricus display sequence specific activity, with a clear preference for the nucleotides flanking the integration site at the leader-repeat 1 boundary of the CRISPR locus.
 Cas2 is not required for this activity and does not influence the specificity.
 This suggests that the inherent sequence specificity of Cas1 is a major determinant of the adaptation process.
-DOI: http://dx.doi.org/10.7554/eLife.08716.001

 ## Introduction

 The CRISPR-Cas system is an adaptive immune system present in many archaeal and bacterial species.
 It provides immunity against viruses and other mobile genetic elements mediated through sequence homology-directed detection and destruction of foreign nucleic acid species (reviewed in Sorek et al., 2013; Barrangou and Marraffini, 2014; van der Oost et al., 2014).
 Organisms with an active CRISPR-Cas system encode one or more CRISPR loci in their genomes.
 These comprise a leader sequence followed by an array of short, direct, often palindromic repeats interspersed by short ‘spacer’ sequences, together with a variable number of CRISPR associated (cas) genes.
 Spacers are derived from mobile genetic elements and constitute a ‘memory’ of past infections.
 The CRISPR locus is transcribed from the leader, generating pre-CRISPR RNA (pre-crRNA) that is subsequently processed into unit length crRNA species and loaded into large ribonucleoprotein complexes.
 These complexes, known as ‘Interference’, ‘Effector’ or ‘Surveillance’ complexes, utilize crRNA to detect and degrade cognate invading genetic entities, providing immunity against previously encountered viruses and plasmids.

-The process of foreign DNA capture and integration into the CRISPR locus is known as ‘Acquisition’ or ‘Adaptation’ (reviewed in
+The process of foreign DNA capture and integration into the CRISPR locus is known as ‘Acquisition’ or ‘Adaptation’ (reviewed in Fineran and Charpentier, 2012; Heler et al., 2014).
+This process underpins the whole CRISPR-Cas system, but is the least well understood aspect.
+Fundamentally, acquisition can be separated into two steps: the capture of new DNA sequences from mobile genetic elements, followed by the integration of that DNA into the host genome.
+New spacers are incorporated proximal to the leader sequence and result in the duplication of the first repeat (Goren et al., 2012; Yosef et al., 2012).
+The leader sequence proximal to the repeat is important for integration, but transcription of the locus is not required (Yosef et al., 2012).
+New spacers are frequently incorporated in both possible orientations (Shmakov et al., 2014).
+The integration process in Escherichia coli results in staggered cleavage of the first CRISPR repeat, where the 3′-end of one strand of the incoming DNA is joined to the end of the CRISPR repeat in a trans-esterification (TES) reaction, with another TES reaction occurring on the other strand (Diez-Villasenor et al., 2013) (Figure 1, numbered yellow arrows).
+Intermediates in this reaction have been observed in E. coli, and the sequence of the leader-repeat1 junction is important for the activity (Arslan et al., 2014).
+The order of the two integration steps shown in Figure 1 is not yet known, although it has been suggested that the reaction on the minus strand (site 2) occurs first in E. coli (Nuñez et al., 2015).
+The sequence at site 2 is flanked by the end of the first repeat and the first spacer, and is therefore inherently less well conserved.
+In E. coli, the last nucleotide of the newly copied repeat is derived from the first nucleotide of the incoming spacer, which imposes further sequence requirements on that system (Swarts et al., 2012).

 ![Figure 1.](https://cdn.elifesciences.org/articles/08716/elife-08716-fig1-v2.jpg)

 **Figure 1.:** (A, 1) The 3′-end of an incoming protospacer attacks the chromosomal CRISPR locus at the boundary between the leader sequence and repeat 1.
 A trans-esterification (TES) reaction (yellow arrow 1) catalyzed by Cas1 joins the protospacer to the 5′ end of repeat 1.
 For many integrases a (reverse) disintegration reaction can be observed in vitro.
 (2) Another TES reaction (yellow arrow 2) joins the other strand of the protospacer to the 5′ end of repeat 1 on the bottom (minus) strand, resulting in the formation of a gapped DNA duplex.
 (3) The gapped duplex is repaired by the host cell DNA replication machinery, resulting in the addition of a new spacer at position 1 and replication of CRISPR repeat 1.
 (B) Sequences flanking the two TES reaction sites at repeat 1 in Sulfolobus solfataricus and Escherichia coli are shown.
 The leader is in blue, repeat in black and spacer 1 in teal.
 The number of central nucleotides of the repeat omitted from the sequence is shown in parentheses.
-(C) Structure of Cas1 from Pyrococcus horikoshii (PDB 4WJ0) with subunits coloured blue and cyan, showing the dimeric ‘butterfly’ conformation with the active site residues highlighted in green.DOI: http://dx.doi.org/10.7554/eLife.08716.003
+(C) Structure of Cas1 from Pyrococcus horikoshii (PDB 4WJ0) with subunits coloured blue and cyan, showing the dimeric ‘butterfly’ conformation with the active site residues highlighted in green.

 Although shown in Figure 1 as fully double-stranded, the incoming spacer DNA could have a partially single-stranded character.
 Recent work by Sorek and colleagues has shown that the E. coli RecBCD helicase–nuclease complex, which processes DNA double-strand breaks for recombination and degrades foreign DNA, is implicated in the generation of viral DNA fragments captured by Cas1 and incorporated into the CRISPR locus as new spacers (Levy et al., 2015).
 This confirms previous observations linking Cas1 with RecBCD (Babu et al., 2011) and raises some intriguing questions as RecBCD generates ssDNA fragments asymmetrically, generating fragments tens to hundreds of nucleotides long from the 3′ terminated strand and much longer fragments from the 5′ terminated strand (reviewed in Dillingham and Kowalczykowski, 2008).
 The Cas4 enzyme, which is a 5′ to 3′ ssDNA exonuclease (Zhang et al., 2012; Lemak et al., 2013), may provide ssDNA fragments for Cas1 in systems lacking RecBCD.
 However, it is difficult to see how two integration reactions could occur without two 3′ hydroxyl termini (Figure 1) and half-site integration is not observed with a ssDNA substrate (Nuñez et al., 2015).
 Potentially, the ssDNA fragments generated by these nucleases may re-anneal and experience further processing to generate partially duplex molecules of defined size prior to integration by Cas1.